project-alchemist/Alchemist/readme.md

 ### Update configuration file

 In the config.sh file:
-* Change SYSTEM to the system you are working on.
+* change SYSTEM to the system you are working on;
-* Set ALCHEMIST_PATH, ELEMENTAL_PATH, and SPDLOG_PATH to the appropriate paths
+* set ALCHEMIST_PATH, ELEMENTAL_PATH, and SPDLOG_PATH to the appropriate paths.

 It may also be a good idea to add the above paths to the bash profile.